 In addition to her professional work, Diann has regularly been a speaker at nursing and educational conferences.
 In 2010 she wrote and presented a one-woman play on the life of Lillian Wald, a nurse activist and founder of the New York Visiting Nurse Association and school nursing.
 Diann is currently a member of the American Nurse Association, the Association for Community Health Nurse Educators, the Holistic Nurse Association, the Association for Nurses in Professional Development and the National League for Nurses.
 She now leads her own company, the Successful Nurse (TSN).
 The company’s mission is to inspire nurses to lead their ideal lives, both personally and professionally.
 TSN provides regular education and mentoring programs to nurses and offers consulting to nursing education programs nationwide.

 In 2017 Diann became a best-selling author having written a chapter included in Mastering the Art of Success edited by Jack Canfield.
 Diann has devoted a great deal of time and commitment to personal development.
 She is a Certified Facilitator and Master Training Apprentice with the Passion Test, a system for creating and prioritizing the components of an ideal life.
 She is also a Certified Jack Canfield Success Coach and a Certified Trainer of Steve Farber’s Leadership Program.
 Her recent presentations include workshops on Living Your Best Life.

 Dr. Martin is the mother of a 30-year-old daughter, Breida, who lives in Chicago and is a massage therapist.
 Diann and her husband John, a federal judge have been married for 39 years.
 They live in Wilmette Il, a northern suburb of Chicago.
 Diann’s interests including writing creative non-fiction, poetry and reading.
-She is currently completing a book to be released in 2018.
+She is currently writing a book to be released in 2019.